 ☀ How to Build an Arduino Data Logger ☀

-A data logger is a device that records sensor information at regular intervals over a period of time so that information can be analyzed to understand phenomenon that are hard to observe directly.
-THIS PAGE is a consolidated set of links to the different Arduino-based logger tutorials that we’ve released over time, with some commentary to put them in context.
-(OR you can jump directly to the latest logger build instructions)
+A data logger is a device that records sensor information at regular intervals so that information can be analyzed to understand phenomenon that are hard to observe directly.
+THIS PAGE is a consolidated set of links to the many Arduino-based logger tutorials that we’ve released over time, with some commentary to put them in context:

-The hardware side of the original Arduino platform is a circuit board built around an Atmel AVR microcontroller with connections broken out so you can physically attach wires to it more easily.
-It’s really the integrated development environment (called the IDE) that makes programming the Arduino so easy for beginners.
-The IDE handles a lot of messy details when converting code you’ve written to run on that little chip.
-Because those low level details are taken care of, you can run essentially the same program on many different flavors of Arduino hardware – even if they look different different physically.
+The original Arduino platform started as a circuit board built around an Atmel AVR microcontroller with connections broken out so you can attach wires to it more easily.
+It’s really the integrated development environment (called the IDE) that makes programming an Arduino so easy for beginners.
+The IDE handles a lot of chip specific changes when compiling code to work with a specific processor.
+Because those low level details are taken care of, you can run essentially the same program on many different flavors of Arduino hardware – even if they look different physically.
 That “hardware abstraction layer” isn’t meant to be the pinnacle of efficiency, but rather to make it as easy to program as possible.
-That’s what people new to hardware coding love about Arduino and, that’s what people who know a lot about direct chip programming hate about it.
+That’s what people new to hardware level coding love about Arduino and of course, that’s also what people who know a lot about direct chip programming hate about it.

 An Uno-based basic data logger, with no soldering required.
 As the instructor, you can assemble this logger very quickly with pre-made jumpers but we found the connections were too easily knocked loose by clumsy students, so it's worth taking the time with them to put stiff solid core wires in place.

-Most people who are just discovering Arduino start with the UNO.
+Most who are just discovering Arduino start with the UNO.
 It’s a relatively large board, and robust enough for the physical handling you see in a classroom situation.
-We have posted several tutorials for the UNO with the hope that that teachers will use this material as the basis for their own beginner-level lessons.
+We have posted several tutorials for the UNO with the hope that that teachers can use this material as the basis for their own beginner-level lessons.
 UNO’s don’t run very long on batteries, but they are a fantastic platform for learning programming and electronics.
+Here are a few tutorials we produced back when we were still using UNO’s for the classroom labs:

 The plotter tutorial is probably the most important one in the set for teachers.
 The serial plotter built into the IDE makes it possible to view sensor output in real time simply by adding one print statement to the code.
 This generates a graph live on screen by sending the ‘printed’ numbers over the USB and the graph axes are generated ‘automatically’.
 Nothing I’ve used before lets you do classroom demos so easily.